maxrothman/scrabble_lyrics/README.md

 ####Download:

-Right-click on "scrabble_lyrics.py", then select "Save Link As".
+Click on "scrabble_lyrics.py".
+In the top right-hand corner, right-click "raw", then select "Save Link As".

 ####Usage: